Frequently Asked Questions

 How do I register as an Exam Site for the BACE?

-Each individual who serves in a primary BACE Administrator Role is emailed an invitation to enroll in the BACE Administrator Certification course in UF e-Learning.
+Within one (1) week of completing the Exam Site Registration Form, each individual designated to serve as Exam Site Personnel is emailed an invitation to enroll in the BACE Exam Site Personnel Certification Course in UF e-Learning.
 This course must be completed annually and at least two weeks prior to a testing event.
+Please review the BACE Personnel Certification Process for a complete description of the process and requirements.

 Do I need to earn the Biotechnician Assistant Credential in order to administer the BACE?